Bayesian Analyses - Effective Reporting

 student_t(3, 0, 2.5) Intercept default

-I dont have a good sense of what I estimated for the effects of weight (class b, coef wt), so I set that to normal distribution around zero with a standard deviation of 5, zero degrees of freedom and and with no boundaries.
-I would consider these are somewhat informative priors.
+I don’t have a good sense of what I expect for the effect of weight (class b, coef wt), so I set that to a normal distribution centered at zero with a standard deviation of 5 and no boundaries.
+I would consider these weakly informative priors — they encode the right order of magnitude for the intercept but allow the data to dominate.

 binomial.fit <- brm(transmission ~ wt,